SurveNet/Survey_App/README.md

-# Survey_App
+# survey-application
-Node.JS app for main web application
+new application for project